gabesoft/trans/README.md

 This is the main transformation method.
 It passes the entire raw object to the transformers and it replaces it with the result returned by the last transformer function.

-Here are a few simple examples:
+Here is a simple example:

 ``` javascript
 trans('2.32').map(parseFloat, square, [add, 10]).value();
 ```
 => ``15.3824``

+Field names, and functions that exist on the object being transformed can be specified as transformers

 ``` javascript
 trans('transform me').map('toUpperCase', ['substring', 0, 5]).value();